MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-extraction-performance-troubleshooting.md

 ## Partitions

-The following section describes the partitioning process for a SAP CDC connector.
-The process is the same for a SAP Table and SAP BW OpenHub connector.
+The following section describes the partitioning process for an SAP CDC connector.
+The process is the same for an SAP table and SAP BW OpenHub connector.

 [![Screenshot that shows data extraction resources.](./media/sap-partition1.png)](./media/sap-partition1.png#lightbox)

 Scaling can be performed on the self-hosted IR or the Azure IR depending on your performance requirements.
-Review the CPU consumption of the SHIR to provide you metrics to help you decide on your scaling approach.
+Review the CPU consumption of the SHIR to view metrics to help you decide on your scaling approach.
 The SHIR can be vertically or horizontally scaled based on your needs.
-We recommend that you deploy the Azure IR at a lower SKU and then scale up to meet your performance requirements as determined through load testing rather than starting at the higher end unnecessarily.
+We recommend that you deploy the Azure IR at a lower SKU.
+Scale up to meet your performance requirements as determined through load testing, rather than starting at the higher end unnecessarily.
 > [!NOTE]
 > If you're reaching 70% capacity, scale up or scale out for SHIR.